mweel1/usa_high_level/grants/personal-profile/government-os-services/index.md

 # Preface

 The government services would be a set of services that would have to be authenticated when a user sets-up their personal profile.
-Once these services are authenticated they would provide keys to use the services at various interaction points in the operating system.
+Once these services are authenticated they would provide keys to use the services at various interaction points in the operating system and to the government.

-Operating system would include mobile phones, personal computers, vehicle systems, and any future devices users might work with.

 Allowing companies like Apple and Google to provide government services is problematic for a number reasons:

 - The government has to work with many operating systems to deal with their technologies and policies for enforcement.
 How many do you want to work in this scenario?
 - Rules although might be clearly defined, are hard to enforce and monitor with operating system providers in the market.
 - There is large infrastructure and resource costs for operating system providers to implement these requirements.
 Especially for new market participants.

+Operating system would include mobile phones, personal computers, vehicle systems, and any future devices users might work with.

 # Overview